MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-blazor-server-app.md

 **Congratulations!** You have successfully connected to the Web API.

-This quickstart sample shows a simple approach to create a Visual Studio project.
+This quickstart shows a simple approach to create a Blazor Server web application that connects to data in Dataverse.

 ### See Also